 Your doctor may recommend client-centered therapy if you have depression.

 During client-centered therapy, your therapist won’t subject your feelings and behaviors to analytic interpretation.
 Rather, they will act as a companion on your journey as you cope with life’s problems.

-“You’re focused on being empathically in tune with patients’ objective experience and helping them in a fairly non-direct way to get more in touch with their emotional subjective experience,” explains Jeffrey L. Binder, Ph.D., a professor of psychology at Argosy University in Atlanta.
+“You’re focused on being empathically in tune with patients’ objective experience and helping them in a fairly non-direct way to get more in touch with their emotional subjective experience,” Jeffrey L. Binder, Ph.D., a professor of psychology at Argosy University in Atlanta, told Healthline.

-- choosing the topics to be discussed during each session
+- choose the topics to be discussed during sessions

-- deciding how often to meet and when to stop therapy.
+- decide how often you meet with your therapist and when to stop therapy

 - low self-esteem